NiravSurajlal/MedExServer/README.md

 - The python requirements can be found in the requirements.txt file located in the top directory.
 Use
     > $ pip install -r requirements.txt
+- Make sure that python's 'eventlet' library is installed or the Celery processes will not run.
+This is a Windows issue.
 - Finally, this process uses keyringer to get credentials from the (Windows) credentials manager.
 Please ensure that you have the credentials available or contact niravs@tecex.com.

+## Usage
+Once the system has all of the requirements, the server can be started.
+Head over to the file directory "...\medex\" and run
+	> $ python manage.py runserver --noreload

+This will start up the server.
+First you will see the RabbitMQ process start up this can take up to 30 seconds.
+Thereafter, to workers are instantiated.
+One to run the bot, and the other to ping RabbitMQ service while the bot is running, as the bot process makes RabbitMQ go 'idle'.
+The are started up synchronously, and take around 15 seconds each.

+Once these are up, you can head over to localhost or the server address and started uploading files.

 ## Loggers
 Located in the log_config.json file and loaded when the server starts up.